-The class is then split into three groups; each group works on a specific case and is assigned some questions to discuss.
-Such small-group discussions allow students to focus on fewer questions and to have a more efficient discussion.
+The class is then divided into three groups; each group works on a specific case.
+Such smallgroup discussions allow students to focus on fewer questions and to have a more efficient discussion.
 It is easier for them to speak up and to take part in the wider discussion if they first have the opportunity to share their views with a few other classmates.